 The University of South Florida at St. Petersburg

-“More than 2000 years ago Aristotle and other wealthy Athenian men decided how people like themselves should treat one another.
-Everyone should be free to pursue their own idea of the good life as long as that person’s choice did not interfere with somebody else’s pursuit of the good life.
+“More than 2000 years ago, Aristotle and other wealthy Athenian men decided how people like themselves should treat one another.
+Everyone should be free to pursue their own idea of the good life, as long as that person’s choice did not interfere with somebody else’s pursuit of the good life.
 That idea of “don’t cause unjustified harm” was probably the first statement of Western Moral Philosophy.

 The difference between a moral agent and a subject of moral worth is this: A moral agent is someone who has the power to intentionally cause harm to another.
 A subject of moral worth is any being or natural system that is vulnerable – it can be harmed.
-It’s easy to see that children, pets, and even natural resources like water are all subjects of moral worth.
+It is easy to see that children, pets, and even natural resources like water and air are all subjects of moral worth.
 They are all clearly vulnerable to harms caused by those who have power over them.